-Almost half of all pregnancies in the United States are unplanned according to the Centers for Disease Control and Prevention (CDC).
+Almost half of all pregnancies in the United States are unplanned according to the Centers for Disease Control and Prevention.
 If you become pregnant unexpectedly, looking at all of the options and deciding on what to do can be very overwhelming.
-Make sure to talk with a spouse, partner, or people close to you and consult with a doctor to help guide your decision.
+Talk with a spouse, partner, or people close to you and consult with a doctor to help guide your decision.

-A woman can have some cramping after an abortion.
-She shouldn’t have sex or insert a tampon for up to two weeks to let the uterus heal properly without infection.
+You may have some cramping after an abortion.
+You shouldn’t have sex or insert a tampon for up to two weeks to let the uterus heal properly without infection.
 Heavy menstrual-like bleeding and blood clots are common.
 The clinic will give specific instructions about the amount of bleeding and how long it may last.

 Abortion Pill (RU-486)

-With a drug-induced abortion, bleeding is common for up to four weeks.
+Bleeding for up to four weeks after a drug-induced abortion is common.
 A doctor visit is required, and an ultrasound is usually performed to ensure the abortion is complete and that all contents in the uterus have been removed.